chris1111/Legacy-Duet-OpenCore-Packager/README.md

 # Legacy-OpenCore-Packager

-### Latest Update 11 May 2023 Add Option creating NVRAM
+### Latest Update 03 June 2023 Update Readme Package
-- Update OC 0.9.3
+- Update 11 May 2023 Add Option creating NVRAM, Update OC 0.9.3.

 ### It is the only macOS Package Installer capable of installing OpenCore in Legacy.
 - Works on an Internal or External disk